sreimer15/sreimer15.github.io/_posts/2-07-2016-PreHooks-ObjectIDs.markdown

 var express  = require('express'),
     mongoose = require('mongoose'),
     CONF = require('../_config.json');
-    // Defines a simple JSON object that will hold our PORT and DB URI it looks like this:
+    // Defines a JSON object holding our PORT and DB URI it looks like this:
    /*
     {
       "PORT": {